History of the Republican People's Party: Bülent Ecevit (1972–1980)

 In 1971, the army brought down the Justice government of Süleyman Demirel.
 The secretary general of CHP Bülent Ecevit protested against military intervention and resigned from his post.
 He also criticized İnönü for not criticizing the intervention.
 By his quick and energetic reactions, he gained support from the intellectuals and in 1972, he succeeded İsmet İnönü as the leader of the party.
 Following some interim governments, CHP won 1973 elections with 33% of the vote and formed a coalition with the National Salvation Party (MSP) of Necmettin Erbakan.
 Bülent Ecevit began to take on a distinct left wing role in politics and, although remaining staunchly nationalist, tried to implement socialism into the ideology of CHP.
-The support of the party also increased after Turkish intervention in Cyprus following a coup which had been staged by the Cypriot National Guard led by Nikos Sampson.
+The support of the party also increased after the Turkish invasion of Cyprus following a coup which had been staged by the Cypriot National Guard led by Nikos Sampson.

 However, the CHP and the MSP had very diverged ideologies, especially on secularism and in 1975 a new coalition government led by Demirel was formed by four right wing parties called the First National Front Government.
 Nevertheless, the CHP was still the most popular party and won the 1977 elections with 41% of the vote, which is a record for the party.
 Although the CHP couldn't gain the majority of seats and from 1977 to 1979, the CHP was the main party of two brief coalition governments.
 But in 1980, the Justice Party returned with Demirel.
 The back and forth between CHP and Justice came to an end when the military performed a coup and banned all political parties.